xilen0x/xilen0x/README.md

 ### Hi there 👋
+I’m a Computer Engineer and student of Master in Big Data & Data Science from Universitat de Barcelona.
+With experience in enterprise software sector and educational institutions in Support, IT, Systems, Web and Operations areas.
+Skilled in Linux, Python, SQL, & Cloud.
+- 📫 How to reach me: https://www.linkedin.com/in/carlos-astorga/
 <!--
 **xilen0x/xilen0x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.